JessebotX/game/readme.md

   (*make frequent commits and pushes*)
 7. When you have completed your feature, merge the branch back into the `mother` branch
+8. Fix any merge conflicts, run development server (`npm run dev`) to make sure it still works, then push changes to `mother` branch